siw36/ansible-deploy-vcsa-vm/README.md

 - openssh-clients
 - openssh

+The template you want to deploy must be available on the destination esxi host.
+Deployment of a template from a vCenter library is not yet supported.

 consider running a preperation script e.g. https://github.com/siw36/prepare-workstation

 To find out wich os is supported for vmware_guest customization see: